yuvalmGS/gigaspaces-wiki-jekyll/sbp/dotnet-benchmark-example.markdown

 - extending the framework's BenchmarkStandard abstact class.
 - using the framework's interfaces: IBenchmarkContainer, IBenchmarkObjectAdapter.

-For more information please read [XAP66:Develop a custom benchmark|#2]
+For more information please read depanlinkXAP66:Develop a custom benchmarktengahlink#2belakanglink

-The structure of the [XAP66:configuration xml file|#Example configuration file] is the same for the two benchmark options.
+The structure of the depanlinkXAP66:configuration xml filetengahlink#Example configuration filebelakanglink is the same for the two benchmark options.

 {% anchor 1 %}